junseok44/pulppurism/replit.md

 - Reports: Content moderation system for flagging inappropriate content
 - OpinionLikes: User likes on opinions with duplicate prevention
 - AgendaBookmarks: User bookmarks on agendas with duplicate prevention
+- Comments: Single-level comments on opinions with edit/delete support and author-only permissions

 Schema uses Drizzle's type inference for compile-time safety, Zod integration for validation, and composite unique constraints to prevent duplicate votes/likes/bookmarks.